 Weekly homework assignments.
-Over the course of the semester, you will complete 9 homework assignments on MindTap (no homework during mid-term weeks).
+Over the course of the semester, you will complete 10 homework assignments on the Aplia learning plattform (no homework during mid-term weeks).
 Each homework consists of 10 to 15 problem sets.
 After answering a problem set, you will receive instant feedback, and you will know which questions you answered correctly.
 You will then have two more opportunities to complete the problem set before proceeding to the next (the system will generate a new problem set focused on the same concepts).
 Your homework grade will be based on the highest of the three attempts (if you are satisfied with the score of your first attempt, you can proceed to the next problem set).

-The assignments will be available from 11.45 p.m. on Tuesdays and can be completed until Sunday of each week at 11:45 p.m., i.e. you will have a 5-day window.
-To access MindTap, create an online account through the MindTap course website (see information on Quercus).
+The assignments will be available from 11.45 p.m. on Tuesdays and can be completed until Saturday of each week at 11:45 p.m., i.e. you will have a 96-hour window.
+To access the Aplia learning environment, create an online account through the Aplia course website (instructions: TBA).
 You must have an access code from the textbook to register your account.
 To complete the weekly homework, you will log in using the ID and the password you created during online registration.

 These homework assignments provide you with the opportunity to practice the material in a low-stakes environment.
-Each homework is worth only a small fraction of your final mark (~1.6%).
-Because there is such a long time window to complete these assignments, there will be no opportunities for make-up assignments/extensions.
+Each homework is worth only a small fraction of your final mark (1.5%).
+Because there is such a long time window to complete these assignments (96 hours), there will be no opportunities for make-up assignments/extensions.
 Missing one or two homework assignments will not drastically lower your final grade.

-(9 homework assignments, each worth ~1.6%, in total 15% of the final grade).
+(10 homework assignments, each worth ~1.5%,in total 15% of the final grade).